Hirata Takafumi

 Atsushi Matsuoka, Janet W. Campbell, Stanford B. Hooker, François Steinmetz, Kazunori Ogata, Takafumi Hirata, Hiroto Higa, Victor S. Kuwahara, Tomonori Isada, Koji Suzuki, Toru Hirawake, Joji Ishizaka, Hiroshi Murakami

-Journal of Oceanography, 78, 4, 187, 208, Springer Science and Business Media LLC, 23 Oct.
+Journal of Oceanography, 78, 4, 187, 208, 23 Oct.
 2021, [Peer-reviewed], [Internationally co-authored], [International Magazine]

 • Phytoplankton Increase Along the Kuroshio Due to the Large Meander